 FAME’S is a music production company built in 2007 specialised in orchestral music recordings.
 With over 3000 orchestra projects performed and recorded in the last 15 years the project is recognised today as an active participant in the worldwide orchestral music production sector.
 Over the last 10 years, the company has implemented trans-regional and trans-European mobility in its activities employing more than 150 of the finest professional classical musicians from North Macedonia and Western Balkans.
 Aside from the music production activities, studio’s and facilities welcome multiple regional projects encouraging, and supporting local creation and music development.

 Creative Europe is a European program supporting cultural and creative sectors.
 Creative Europe invests in actions that reinforce cultural diversity and respond to the needs and challenges of the cultural and creative sectors.
 With a budget of € 2.44 billion, the main objectives of the program are to:

 • safeguard, develop and promote European cultural and linguistic diversity and heritage

-The Creative Europe programme 2021-2027 will contribute to the recovery of the cultural sectors, reinforcing their efforts to become more inclusive, more digital and environmentally more sustainable.
+The Creative Europe program 2021-2027 will contribute to the recovery of the cultural sectors, reinforcing their efforts to become more inclusive, digital, and environmentally sustainable.

 Pan-European cultural entities (CREA-CULT-2021-PECE)